sniperkit/indigo/README.md

 # Indigo

-The Indigo is a fill text search and indexing server written in [Go](https://golang.org), built on top of the [Bleve](http://www.blevesearch.com).
+The Indigo is a full text search and indexing server written in [Go](https://golang.org), built on top of the [Bleve](http://www.blevesearch.com).

 ## Indigo gRPC Server